 The following is a statement from the ACLU of Alaska’s Executive Director Joshua A. Decker:

-“While we believe there is a strong case to made that this new code is both structurally flawed and violates the Constitution’s guarantee of due process, the ACLU of Alaska has decided not to pursue legal action at this time.
+“While we believe there is a strong case to be made that this new code is both structurally flawed and violates the Constitution’s guarantee of due process, the ACLU of Alaska has decided not to pursue legal action at this time.

 “The ACLU of Alaska’s primary concern with these types of ordinances is that they are a shortsighted public policy of dealing with people experiencing homelessness by criminalizing their poverty rather than by fulfilling society’s responsibility to care for them.
 Our staff, however, has for months been attending the Anchorage Assembly’s Homelessness Committee meetings and noticed that the current Anchorage Mayor and Assembly have otherwise been pursuing a positive agenda to address homelessness.